 Free software under another name.
-But the different name reflects an important philosophical difference: "open source" was coined by the Open Source Initiative (opensource.org) as a deliberate alternative to "free software," in order to make such software a more palatable choice for corporations, by presenting it as a development methodology rather than a political movement.
-They may also have wanted to overcome another stigma: that anything "free" must be low quality.
+The different name is sometimes used to indicate a philosophical difference, however.
+In fact, the term "open source" was coined by the group that founded the Open Source Initiative (opensource.org) as a deliberate alternative to "free software".
+Their goal at the time was largely to make such software a more palatable choice for corporations, by presenting it as a development methodology rather than as a political movement.

-While any license that is free is also open source, and vice versa (with a few minor exceptions), people tend to pick one term and stick with it.
+While any license that is free is also open source, and vice versa (with a few minor exceptions that have no practical consequences), people tend to pick one term and stick with it.
 In general, those who prefer "free software" are more likely to have a philosophical or moral stance on the issue, while those who prefer "open source" either don't view it as a matter of freedom, or are not interested in advertising the fact that they do.
-See the section called “"Free" Versus "Open Source"” in Chapter 1, Introduction for a more detailed history of this schism.
+See the section called “"Free" Versus "Open Source"” in Chapter 1, Introduction for a more detailed history of this terminological schism.

 The Free Software Foundation has an excellent—utterly unobjective, but nuanced and quite fair—exegesis of the two terms, at www.fsf.org/licensing/essays/free-software-for-freedom.html.
 The Open Source Initiative's take on it is (or was, in 2002) spread across two pages: web.archive.org/web/20021204155022/http://www.opensource.org/advocacy/case_for_hackers.php#marketing and web.archive.org/web/20021204155022/http://www.opensource.org/advocacy/free-notfree.php [sic].

 Compliant with the Debian Free Software Guidelines (debian.org/social_contract#guidelines).
 This is a widely-used test for whether a given license is truly open source (free, libre, etc.).
 The Debian Project's mission is to maintain an entirely free operating system, such that someone installing it need never doubt that she has the right to modify and redistribute any or all of the system.
 The Debian Free Software Guidelines are the requirements that a software package's license must meet in order to be included in Debian.
 Because the Debian Project spent a good deal of time thinking about how to construct such a test, the guidelines they came up with have proven very robust (see en.wikipedia.org/wiki/DFSG), and as far as I'm aware, no serious objection to them has been raised either by the Free Software Foundation or the Open Source Initiative.
 If you know that a given license is DFSG-compliant, you know that it guarantees all the important freedoms (such as forkability even against the original author's wishes) required to sustain the dynamics of an open source project.
+Since 2004, the Debian Project has maintained a list of known DFSG-compliant licenses at wiki.debian.org/DFSGLicenses.
 All of the licenses discussed in this chapter are DFSG-compliant.

 Approved by the Open Source Initiative.
 This is another widely-used test of whether a license permits all the necessary freedoms.
 The OSI's definition of open source software is based on the Debian Free Software Guidelines, and any license that meets one definition almost always meets the other.
 There have been a few exceptions over the years, but only involving niche licenses and none of any relevance here.
-Unlike the Debian Project, the OSI maintains a list of all licenses it has ever approved, at opensource.org/licenses/, so that being "OSI-approved" is an unambiguous state: a license either is or isn't on the list.
+The OSI maintains a list of all licenses it has ever approved, at opensource.org/licenses/, so that being "OSI-approved" is an unambiguous state: a license either is or isn't on the list.